dcsil/Lampsz-App/README.md

 development, copy the `.env.example` file to `.env` file in the project directory and fill in the content.

+Also obtain the `client_secret.json` file from Google developer console.

 To get started with local development:

 1. Install required Python dependencies: